All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • What is my current liver fat status, and would that factor into the treatment choice?

-• How does Zepbound compare to other options in terms of both effectiveness and cost for someone with my profile?
+• How does Zepbound compare to other options for both effectiveness and cost for someone with my profile?

 • What is the dose schedule, and how do we manage the transition through the escalation period?